meonkeys/shb/pelican/website/content/news/beta.md

 title: 👀 Beta
 category: announcement
 date: 2024-02-14
+modified: 2024-05-16

 ### Early access to *Steadfast Self-Hosting*

+<mark>The beta is now full and closed.
+Thank you for your interest!
+Original invite text preserved for posterity, below.</mark>

 You're invited!
 Be a part of a select group of individuals with the power to make a *great* book *excellent*.
 This is a unique opportunity to influence the direction of the book prior to printing, publication, and general availability.
 I'm calling this my "beta".
 As a beta reader you'll get: